Soliman162/Login-System/README.md

 	- If the password is correct the LCD will display Welcome for 1 second and turn the led on then the system will stop.

-	- If the password is wrong the LCD will display > wrong password and > Try again.
+	- If the password is wrong the LCD will display "wrong password" and "Try again".

 	- If the password is wrong after 3 tries the LCD will dispaly "wrong password" and "No more tries" and the Buzzer will be turned on for 2 seconds then the system will stop.